geopandas/geopandas/doc/source/docs/user_guide/spatial_indexing.rst

 ----------------

-In principle, any R-tree index builds a hierarchical collection of bounding boxes representing first individual geometries and then their most efficient combinations (from a spatial query perspective).
+In principle, any R-tree index builds a hierarchical collection of bounding boxes (envelopes) representing first individual geometries and then their most efficient combinations (from a spatial query perspective).
 When creating one, you can imagine that your geometries are represented by their envelopes, as illustrated below.